buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Types/IfcDistributionSystemEnum.md

 Mobile network insures wireless communication by providing a secure platform for voice and data communication between infrastructure operators, including drivers, dispatchers, shunting team members and station controllers.

 ### MONITORINGSYSTEM
-Sensor-based system for building and infastructure environmental monitoring and control.
+Sensor-based system for building and infrastructure environmental monitoring and control.

 ### USERDEFINED